Curriculum Associates logo.

 Describe your motto on data-driven instruction.
 Consider how you use i‑Ready or other data.

-Using baseline data to meet students at their individual needs to ensure they all have an equal opportunity to grow and meet or exceed their goal.
-I have my students particpate in the beginning-of-the-year Diagnostic during the first week of school.
+I have my students participate in the beginning-of-the-year Diagnostic during the first week of school.
 I then use the data based on the Instructional Groupings to meet with students and provide interventions in a small group setting in specific domains.
-When students are not working directly with me, they are instructed to complete i-Ready My Path lessons to further ensure the learning gaps are addressed.

 Describe your classroom culture in three words.